 - John moved to Glentrool, Wigtonshire

 - Thomson took over the reins at Sunnyside and here he raised a large family with his wife Jean McKnight.
 The family later moved to Cambusnethan, Lanarkshire.
-However daughter Margaret soon returned to New Cumnock after marrying local merchant Thomas Kirkland – both lie rest in New Cumnock Auld Kirkyard.
+However daughter Margaret soon returned to New Cumnock after marrying local merchant Thomas Kirkland – both lie at rest in New Cumnock Auld Kirkyard.

 Sunnyside now lies in ruins .